 2. Kamakhya Devi Temple: Guwahati, Assam

-Mysterious Things: The temple does not have any sculpture to worship, and the Goddess in every monsoon menstruates.
+- Mysterious Things: The temple has no sculptures to worship, and the Goddess in every monsoon menstruates.

 Note: There is no entry fee for the general public.
 However, parliamentary and defense forces need to pay 10 INR (approx.) per person.
 There is a special entry of 101 INR (approx.) option and 501 INR (approx.) for direct entry.